Land Use Compatibility Statements (LUCS)

 Land Use Compatibility Statement (LUCS) Form

 Local governments may adopt ordinances that prohibit service centers and manufacturers from operating within their local jurisdictions.
 Ordinances must be approved by voters at the next statewide general election.
-When a local government adopts an ordinance, they are required to provide a copy of the adopted ordinance to Oregon Psilocybin Services.
-Ordinances can be sent to our general email address: OHA.Psilocybin@odhsoha.oregon.gov.
+When a local government adopts an ordinance, they are required to provide a copy of the adopted ordinance to Oregon Psilocybin Services under ORS 475A.538.
+Ordinances can be sent to the OPS general email address: OHA.Psilocybin@odhsoha.oregon.gov.

 When Oregon Psilocybin Services Section receives notice of local ordinance, we will cease issuing licenses within that jurisdiction.
 If the ordinance is not approved by voters in the next statewide general election, OHA will then begin licensing those psilocybin businesses that meet the criteria established in statute and rule on the first business day of the January immediately following the date of the next statewide general election.

-Ordinances that have been adopted by local governments can be found on the Oregon Secretary of State Local Measures Search website.
+Ordinances that have been adopted by local governments may be found on the Oregon Secretary of State Local Measures Search website.
 Use the following search terms to locate local measures related to psilocybin: "2022" for Year, "2022 General Election" for Election, and "Psilocybin" for Ballot Title Caption.
+The Oregon Secretary of State may not have the most updated information.
+We encourage you to contact your local city or county for the most updated information on ordinances.

 Time Place and Manner Regulations

-Local governments may adopt reasonable regulations on the operation of licensed businesses within their jurisdiction, including hours of operation and location.
+Local governments may adopt reasonable regulations on the operation of licensed businesses within their jurisdiction, including hours of operation and location under ORS 475A.530.
+OPS will not track or regulate local time, place, and manner regulations (TPMs).